Sindisiwe Chikunga

-Sindisiwe Lydia Chikunga (born 9 November 1958) is a South African politician who is serving as the Minister of Transport since March 2023.
+Sindisiwe Lydia Chikunga (born 9 November 1958) is a South African politician who is serving as the Minister in the Presidency for Women, Youth and Persons with Disabilities since 2024.
 A member of the African National Congress, she has been a Member of the National Assembly of South Africa since 2004.
-Chikunga had previously served as Deputy Minister of Transport twice, from 2012 to 2019 and again from 2021 to 2023, and as Deputy Minister of Public Service and Administration from 2019 until 2021.
+Chikunga had previously served as Deputy Minister of Transport twice, from 2012 to 2019 and again from 2021 to 2023, as Deputy Minister of Public Service and Administration from 2019 until 2021, and as Minister of Transport from 2023 to 2024.
 She is a midwife by profession.

 Early life and education

 Chikunga was born in Muden in present-day KwaZulu-Natal.
 Her father was Lutheran church pastor Rev Lucas Gcaba.
 During her childhood, her family frequently moved between towns, from Muden to Greytown and on to Kopleegte where she attended primary school.

 She holds a Bachelor of Arts and an Honours degree in Curationis from the University of South Africa as well as a Master of Arts in Curationis from the University of Pretoria.
 From the Edendale Nursing College, she obtained both a Diploma in Midwifery and a Diploma in Nursing Science.
 At the time of her appointment as Minister of Transport in March 2023, she was studying for a master's degree in political sciences from the University of South Africa.
 Chikunga worked as a nurse in Mpumalanga.